Skip to main content

 HIGH PREVALENCE

-Sesame oil and seeds are widely used in Korean cooking.
-Be sure to check ingredient lists and inform restaurant staff of your allergy.
+Sesame oil and seeds turn up across Korean cooking.
+Check ingredient lists and tell restaurant staff about your allergy.

 COMMONLY FOUND IN: